teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

-## Synchronisation
+## Synchronization

 So far we've used threads and processes without wondering how to "tell" them how to access shared data.
 Moreover, in order to make threads wait for each other, we simply had the main thread wait for the others to finish all their work.
 But what if we want one thread to wait until another one simply performs some specific action after which it resumes its execution?
-For this, we need to use some more complex synchronisation mechanisms.
+For this, we need to use some more complex synchronization mechanisms.

 ### Race Conditions